Sarah-LB/RockPaperScissors/README.md

         1. The game is fun and intuitive.

     3. As a Returning Visitor, I want to make my social media links accessible in order to promote any other games I build.

-        1. Social media links are prominently poisitioned at the top of the page, in the navbar, on every page.
+        1. Social media links are prominently poisitioned at the bottom of the page, in the footer, on every page.

 ### Further Testing